Get Immediate Help When You Have

-Leaking Pipe or Pipe Burst
+Leaking Pipe / Pipe Burst

-Often referred to as “slab leaks”, these leaks occur when a pipe break or bursts inside or under the foundation of the property.
-Slab Leaks are typically found in copper pipes and many times they are very small holes, however these are pressurized lines which means even a small hole can release a lot of water.
-These slab leaks can and usually are difficult to locate as you will only see the water coming up in certain areas which are sometimes not even close to where the actual plumbing leak is located.
-These types of leaks often times require the use of a Leak Detection Company to pinpoint the exact location.
+Often referred to as “slab leaks”, these leaks occur when a pipe breaks, or bursts, inside or under the foundation of the property.
+Slab Leaks are typically found with the use of copper pipes and many times are very small holes, however these are pressurized lines which means even a small hole can release a lot of water.
+These slab leaks can be difficult to locate as the water you see is sometimes not even close to where the actual leak is stemming from.
+This often requires the use of a Leak Detection Company to pinpoint the exact location.
 Accessing the damaged areas can be costly and oftentimes insurance companies push for cheaper or alternative subpar repairs to avoid paying for tearing out and replacing of concrete slabs and floors to repair the issue.
 Foundation leaks can compromise the structure of your home and lead to structural as well as cosmetic repairs.

 In the past, mold damage claims were covered under most property insurance policies when it resulted from a covered peril.
 Concerns have increased due to public awareness and scientific knowledge about mold and its health related hazards.
 The clean-up, removal and remediation techniques are costly and hazardous to the person completing them.
 In response to the public concerns, insurance carriers are removing such coverage from their policy forms regardless if it results from a covered peril.
 In some instances, the insurance companies offer a limited coverage for mold/fungus for an additional premium.
 Mold contamination should be taken very seriously as it can cause severe illness to some people and considerable damage to property.
 Insurance company representatives often quote the policy exclusions for mold even when coverage may exist for your mold damage.

-Flood damage is different than water damage.
-The NFIP or National Flood Insurance Program defines a flood as a temporary condition when ground waters rise up over two acres or when two neighboring properties are inundated with water.
+Flood damage is different from water damage.
+The NFIP (National Flood Insurance Program) defines a flood as a temporary condition when ground waters rise up over two acres or when two neighboring properties are inundated with water.
 Standard homeowners and renters insurance does not cover flood damage.
 Flood coverage, however, is available in the form of a separate policy both from NFIP (888-379-9531) and from a few private insurers.
 Flood losses are often extremely destructive in the amount of damage caused by the intrusion of groundwater into a property.
 Flood policies can be written with specific and distinct language and with many exceptions.
 They are handled with very strict guidelines according to the NFIP policy and regulatory bulletins.
 Navigating the flood claim process and arriving at a fair settlement can be extremely challenging—including very specific and strict timeline requirements and post-obligations you, the insured, must meet.